 What is the 20 Week Anatomy Scan?

-Although it’s something you hear about often, most women have no idea why they actually need a 20-week scan.
-While this scan is very focused on gender for the parents (for most, this will be when they can confirm whether it’s a girl or boy), it’s much more than that.
-During this scan, a sonographer will take a look at everything, from the baby’s bone structure to their heart valves, to determine whether or not they are growing correctly.
+Although it’s something you hear about often, most women aren’t sure why they need a 20-week scan.
+While this scan focuses on gender for the parents (for most, this will be when they can confirm whether it’s a girl or boy), it’s much more than that.
+During this scan, a sonographer will look at everything, from the baby’s bone structure to their heart valves, to determine whether or not they are growing correctly.
 They will study the heartbeat, check the amniotic fluid, and measure all of baby’s anatomy measurements.
-Your due date will either be confirmed or if the baby looks developmentally ahead or behind, altered a bit to adjust with his or her growth.
+If this is your first ultrasound, your due date will be confirmed.
 While they analyze baby from head to toe, they will also be looking for certain anatomical anomalies that can be seen on the scan.

 What Happens During the 20 Week Anatomy Scan?